Urban agriculture and agriculture-like sample zoning text available to local governments in Michigan

 Local government should encourage urban agriculture.
 But there needs to be proper safeguards and a consensus to balance agriculture activities without undesired impacts in the neighborhood.

 The sample zoning is designed to be used in the following situations.
 It is not designed to regulate “agriculture” in rural zoning districts, such as working lands, agricultural preservation, agricultural, rural residential, and similar.
 In those situations, local regulation is often at least partly preempted by the Right to Farm Act (see the “prologue” article listed at the bottom of this article).
-The situations where this sample zoning presents a starting point for local regulation are these:
+The situations where this sample zoning presents a starting point for local regulation are:

 - When the land use is agricultural-like.
 That is, it is not agriculture, but has some but not all of the characteristics of agriculture.

-- When the land use is within a “category 4 site for livestock operations” where local government can choose to allow, or not allow, animal farming and what types of animal farming pursuant to the Site Selection and Odor Control for New and Expanding Livestock Facilities GAAMP delegating such authority back to local government.
+- When the land use is within a “Category 4 site for livestock operations” where local government can choose to allow, or not allow, animal farming and what types of animal farming pursuant to the Site Selection and Odor Control for New and Expanding Livestock Facilities GAAMP delegating such authority back to local government.

 - Introduction and use of the publication